Mark Gmehling as a digital artist from Germany.

-After few artists exploring 3D likeness, let’s have a closer look to a true illustrative artist, 3D artist Mark Gmehling, which displays a unique style, combining rounded funny 3D characters into a glossy world, where only Mark’s imagination is the limit.
+After few artists exploring 3D likeness, let’s have a closer look to a true illustrative artist, Mark Gmehling, which displays a unique style, combining rounded funny 3D characters into a glossy world, where only Mark’s imagination is the limit.

 His background in advertising gave him both the ability to work for this industry – as you’ll see successfully -, and the awareness that his artistic freedom couldn’t stand a daily job there.

 Hello Mark!
 Very glad to have you here!
 Can you please describe yourself to the readers?